top of page

 Values are the compass to life.

-Goals
+Understanding Goals

-Goals are akin to specific destinations we aim to reach, providing a sense of direction and achievement.
-They are often measurable and time-bound, allowing us to track our progress and celebrate milestones along the way.
+Goals are akin to specific destinations we aim to reach.
+They provide a sense of direction and achievement.
+Often measurable and time-bound, goals allow us to track our progress and celebrate milestones along the way.
 For example, setting a goal to run a marathon or to achieve a certain position in our careers can serve as powerful motivators that push us to strive for excellence.
-It is important, however, to recognize that while goals can inspire us to take action, they can also lead to disappointment when unmet.
-The pressure to achieve these goals can sometimes overshadow the journey itself, causing stress and anxiety.
-If you only look forward to getting to the end of your hike, you miss all the beauty along the way.

-Moreover, even upon the attainment of these goals, individuals may find themselves feeling unfulfilled or questioning the significance of their achievements.
+Moreover, even upon attaining these goals, individuals may find themselves feeling unfulfilled or questioning the significance of their achievements.
 This phenomenon occurs when the goals pursued do not align with one's deeper sense of self or core values.
 For instance, someone may reach a career goal that society deems prestigious, only to realize that it does not resonate with their personal values of creativity and freedom.
 This misalignment can lead to a sense of emptiness, as the individual grapples with the realization that their achievements do not reflect what they genuinely care about.
 This can lead to people questioning their happiness, despite having all the items on their "list".

-In contrast, values serve as our internal compass, guiding our actions and decisions regardless of the outcomes we encounter.
-Values are deeply held beliefs that shape our priorities and influence our behaviors.
-They infuse our lives with purpose, providing a framework through which we interpret our experiences and navigate the complexities of life.
 For example, values such as integrity, compassion, and authenticity can guide individuals in making choices that align with their true selves, even in the face of adversity.
 When we are clear about our values, we are better equipped to handle challenges with resilience.
-Instead of becoming disheartened by setbacks, we can view them through the lens of our values, enabling us to respond in ways that are consistent with who we are.
+Instead of becoming disheartened by setbacks, we can view them through the lens of our values.
+This enables us to respond in ways that are consistent with who we are.
 This alignment fosters a sense of inner peace and satisfaction, as we engage in actions that resonate with our beliefs and ideals.

 Understanding core values can be a difficult challenge.
-When first asked, many of my clients look puzzled and struggle to think of core values.
-Modern society puts less of an emphasis on values and more on reaching goals.
-This has led to us living driftless lives only focused on the next goal and not living a genuine life.
+When first asked, many of my clients look puzzled and struggle to think of their core values.
+Modern society places less emphasis on values and more on reaching goals.
+This has led many of us to live driftless lives, solely focused on the next goal rather than living genuinely.
 Establishing values also allows for self-reflection on current behaviors.
-Some people may list "Family" as a value, but upon self-reflection realize they spend too much time at work, missing out on precious time with their loved ones.
-Another person may list "Health" as a value, but realize they eat poorly or frequently skip the gym.

 Aligning your behaviors to your core values brings inner peace while also providing clarity about life.